Skip Ribbon Commands

 Services and cost efficiencies review

 Metro Vancouver has a culture of continuous improvement in which we search for opportunities to innovate and reduce costs through all the work we do.
-As part of our Services and Cost Efficiencies Review, we’re identifying areas where operational cost savings can be made and assessing the financial and service impacts of these potential revisions.
+In November 2024, we launched a Services and Cost Efficiencies Review to identify areas where operational cost savings can be made and assess the financial and service impacts of these potential revisions.
 This will guide decisions for our 2026 budget and beyond.

 Learn more about Metro Vancouver’s services and budgeting process